JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2022-02-18-distilbert_base_sequence_classifier_airlines_en.md

 ## Description

-This model was imported from `Hugging Face ([link](https://huggingface.co/tasosk/distilbert-base-uncased-airlines)) and it's been trained on tasosk/airlines dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
-The model classifies `YES` or `NO` sentiments of texts related to airlines reviews.
+This model was imported from `Hugging Face` ([link](https://huggingface.co/tasosk/distilbert-base-uncased-airlines)) and it's been trained on tasosk/airlines dataset, leveraging `Distil-BERT` embeddings and `DistilBertForSequenceClassification` for text classification purposes.
+The model classifies texts into two categories: `YES` for positive comments, and `NO` for negative.

-- `YES`: It recommends the airline.
-- `NO`: It doesn't recommend the airline.

 ## Predicted Entities